-The Mumbai police recently unearthed a global racket which involved the creation of fake social media profiles and other fraudulent activities in the social media marketing business.
+The Mumbai police recently unearthed a global racket that involved the creation of fake social media profiles and other fraudulent activities in the social media marketing business.

 The fraud was unearthed after Bollywood singer Bhoomi Trivedi complained to the police about a fake Instagram account in her name, which was being promoted as her official account.
 The probe revealed that the handler of Trivedi’s fake account was also approaching other people with the proposition of getting their Instagram profiles ‘verified’ for a fee.

 Besides operating ‘fake’ accounts by appropriating identities of famous people, the racket also involved the sale of fake followers to genuine accounts for a fee.
 These fake followers were created through the use of automated computer programs called bots.
 The police have made an arrest in the case.
 The accused used to work for a website called followerskart.com, which allegedly provides fake ‘followers’ and ‘likes’ to people on social media.
 The police have also summoned 18 celebrities, including film directors, choreographers and models who are believed to have used the services of such websites to artificially boost their online following.

 The case has once again, brought to light, the murky world of social media and influencer marketing.
 Nowadays, an increasing push towards personalised advertising has meant that instead of opting for conventional solutions such as television commercials and advertisements in newspapers, brands are trying to popularise their products and services through influencers — people with a huge following on social media.

 Such influencers command the trust of their followers.
 So, a person is more likely to buy a product when it’s endorsed by an influencer whom he finds relatable, rather than being spurred to buy the same product after seeing it on a billboard.
 Influencer marketing is one of the strategies employed in micromarketing.
 It involves advertising for a smaller targeted audience and is supposed to yield a better rate of conversion.